Strengths-based occupational therapy

 While I do my best to keep services accessible, I also want to ensure I’m providing ethical, sustainable, and high-quality support.
 I’m always happy to talk more about ways to make services work for your family—including flexible scheduling and providing superbills for potential out-of-network insurance reimbursement.

-Session length and frequency are based on individual needs and goals.
-Most sessions are 50 minutes and occur once per week, but we’ll work together to determine what makes the most sense for your situation.
+• Session length and frequency are based on individual needs and goals.
+Most sessions are 50 minutes and occur once per week, but we will work together to determine what makes the most sense for your situation.

 That said, telehealth isn't the best fit for every client or every goal.
 Occupational therapy is often most effective when delivered in person, particularly when hands-on support, environmental observation, or real-time task engagement is needed.
 In some cases, a hybrid model—with a combination of in-person and virtual sessions—can offer the best of both worlds.